HandsOnDataViz/book/docs/HandsOnDataViz.md

     US territory, but they do not appear in the Datawrapper map for reasons explained in step 4.

-TODO: Fix Puerto Rico with newer Datawrapper map
+TODO: asked Datawrapper to fix Puerto Rico geocoding issue with their USA &gt; States and Territories map

 Good maps often require [cleaning up messy data as described in Chapter 5](clean.html).
 In our spreadsheet we narrowed the original list down to